 If I had to pick one financial guru that I agreed with the most, it would be Dave Ramsey.
 Although, I can nit-pick some minor differences here and there, I’m a big fan of his overall guidance.
 Lately, I’ve heard a lot of talk from both Ramsey and his devout followers about how his advice hasn’t changed.
 His baby steps have always been and continue to be:

 - $1000 Emergency Fund – Despite the economic conditions he’s stuck to this number in both prosperity and hardship.
+I am not sure why it’s just $1000 as it feels like it should be more like $5000 now in 2022 where inflation runs rampant.

 - Debt Snowball Non-Mortgage Debt – Again, no change in how he’s advising people to attack debt.